President Nan Brasmer and Senator Mark Leno at the introduction of SB 810

 The committee reviews legislation that impacts seniors and recommends positions on bills (support, oppose, watch).
 Once a position is approved by the CARA Board based on the committee’s recommendations and research, committee members write letters (which are posted on our website) and communicates our position with the authors of the bills.

-In 2012, the CARA legislative committee has taken a position on many bills of interest.
+In 2017, the CARA legislative committee took a position on many bills of interest.
 Each bill has the letter that CARA wrote in support or opposition linked to it.
 If there is additional information about the bill from the author, or written by CARA or a partnering organization, we have linked that to the bill as well.
 The One Page fact sheets on CARA’s priority bills are also available in this section.

 The CARA Legislative Committee also reviews national legislation, and takes positions when appropriate, or connects with the Alliance for Retired Americans and other national networks on these issues, such as Social Security, Medicare, Older Americans Act issues, Health Care Reform, etc.